kinire98/klone/README.md

 ```bash
 (sudo) klone origin_dir target_dir
 ```
+## Disclaimer
+_Disclaimer: This repository does not contain the `build.rs` file.
+So don' try to build from source unless you want to make the `build.rs`.
+It's way better to just do `cargo install klone`_
+## App objectives
 The objectives of this application:
 As a user: make simple backups with the most recent copy of the files and access them in a simple way through the OS fs, without the need to use an external app:
 1. Iterate through the directories.
 (DONE)